AN ISLAND BOUGHT FOR A PRICE!

 A HUGELY UNPOPULAR RULE

 The rule of the Knights Templar in Cyprus was an unhappy and tumultuous affair.
-It saw the island descend into a constant turmoil of conflict.
+It saw the island descend into constant turmoil and conflict.
 Richard the Lionheart, who conquered Cyprus in 1191, introduced a feudal taxation system.
-This made the island very profitable, but in turn, made his administration hugely unpopular.
-The king of England had to put down several revolts during his brutal tenure in charge and although maintaining control, Cypriot resistance to his rule proved to be a constant thorn in his side.
-Eager to depart for the third crusade, he sold the island to the Knights Templar.
-They sought to continue the unpopular but very profitable form of taxation, but this created a recipe for distaster.
+Athough this made the island very profitable, it also made his administration hugely unpopular.
+The Crusaders’ army was forced to put down several revolts, and their tenure in charge became a brutal affair.
+Although the king managed to maintain control, Cypriot resistance proved to be a constant thorn in his side.Â

 PROTECTERS OF HOLY PILGRIMS